apache/paimon/docs/content/api/java-api.md

 The writing is divided into two stages:

 1. Write records: Write records in distributed tasks, generate commit messages.
-2. Commit: Collect all CommitMessages, commit them in a global node ('Coordinator', or named 'Driver', or named 'Committer').
+2. Commit/Abort: Collect all CommitMessages, commit them in a global node ('Coordinator', or named 'Driver', or named 'Committer').
+   When the commit fails for certain reason, abort unsuccessful commit via CommitMessages.

 ```java
 import java.util.List;